 A 5-year voluntary scheme agreed between government and the Association of the British Pharmaceutical Industry effective from 1 January 2014.

 The PPRS is a voluntary agreement to control the prices of branded drugs sold to the NHS.
-It is negotiated between the Department of Health, acting on behalf of the UK government and Northern Ireland, and the branded pharmaceutical industry, represented by the ABPI.
+It is negotiated between DH, acting on behalf of the UK government and Northern Ireland, and the branded pharmaceutical industry, represented by the ABPI.